Dommsko/SolarPi/README.md

 You can start using your wallet once your Pi is in sync with the blockchain.
 For more information on how to use your wallet please refer to this guide:
 * https://github.com/Scalextrix/SolarCoin-Raspberry-Pi-Node/blob/master/Useful-SolarCoin-Daemon-Commands.md

 ## !!!
-ALWAYS ENCRYPT YOUR WALLET BEFORE YOU DEPOSIT ANY SLR ON IT !!!
+ENCRYPT YOUR WALLET BEFORE YOU DEPOSIT SLR ON IT !!!

 <hr>